nealenssle/nealenssle.github.io/pages/readme.md

 - I believe that 95% of our problems can be solved with better communication.
 - There are almost always two or three sides to every story.
+- What did we learn here?
+- Our goal should be to make *new* mistakes.
+- Let's get clear on the priorities, first...
 - I believe in agile with a small "a".
 - What do *you* think?
 - This is probably a stupid question, but...